Trudeau apologizes to excluded Newfoundland and Labrador residential school students

-Prime Minister Justin Trudeau has "humbly" apologized for abuse and cultural losses at residential schools in Newfoundland and Labrador.
+Prime Minister Justin Trudeau has "humbly" apologized for abuse and cultural losses at residential schools in Newfoundland and Labrador, saying the gesture is part of recognizing "hard truths" Canada must confront as a society.

 Speaking at a ceremony with former students in Goose Bay, Trudeau apologized on behalf of the government of Canada and all Canadians to former students at five schools in the province.

-He says their parents were told their children would be cared for and would be safe.
+He said their parents were promised their children would be cared and provided for and would be safe.

-Trudeau says we now know they were victims of a system of "colonial thinking" that caused "deep harm."

-He says for too long Canada has let the students carry their burden alone and the absence of an apology has been an impediment to healing and reconciliation.
+"However we know today that this colonial way of thinking led to practices that led to deep harm," said Trudeau.

+He said the children were isolated from their families, uprooted from their communities and stripped of their identity.
+They were made to feel "irrelevant and inferior" and taught to be "ashamed of who they were and where they were from."

+"The kind of thinking that led to the establishment of the residential school system and left deep scars for so many has no place in our society.
+It was unacceptable then and it is unacceptable now."

-The former students at five schools in the province were left out of a compensation package and national apology in 2008 by former prime minister Stephen Harper.
+The former students were left out of a compensation package and national apology in 2008 by former prime minister Stephen Harper.
 His Conservative government argued that Ottawa didn't oversee those schools, but the Liberal government offered last year to settle a class-action lawsuit for $50 million.

+The crowd gathered Friday at an auditorium in Goose Bay cheered both Trudeau and Toby Obed, who accepted the prime minister's apology on behalf of school survivors.

+Obed approached the stage with his arms raised in triumph, and became overcome with emotion as he spoke.

+Obed thanked Trudeau and the minister of Crown-Indigenous relations, Carolyn Bennett, for coming to Labrador and giving an apology "we deserve."

+"And it's in person, it was not on the news.
+We didn't have to go out to them, they came to us," Obed said to applause.

-However Innu leaders are boycotting today's event and won't accept the apology, saying Innu children suffered in other places besides residential schools.
+However Innu leaders boycotted event and won't accept the apology, saying Innu children suffered in other places besides residential schools.

-The leaders have issued a statement saying they met with members of their community on Thursday and received a clear message.
+The leaders issued a statement saying they met with members of their community on Thursday and received a clear message.

 "The response from members of our community has been quite emotional, it is clear that Innu need apologies for more than the experience in the International Grenfell Association run residential school dormitories," Grand Chief Gregory Rich said in the statement.